 The idea for Warrior One arose in response to the suffering in the legal profession.
 Anxiety, debilitating stress, overwhelm, substance abuse and disillusionment can feel like constant companions.
 We experience them ourselves and watch friends and colleagues succumb.
 The suffering in the profession impacts individuals, their firms, their clients, and society.

-We wanted to offer a better way: a path to effective, powerful practice that was also wise and compassionate, and that honored and cultivated our emotional as well as our intellectual intelligence.
-We wanted to empower our colleagues to become abundantly successful and happy as lawyers, judges, mediators, law professors, and other legal professionals.
+We offer a better way: a path to effective, powerful practice that is also wise and compassionate, and that honors and cultivates our emotional as well as our intellectual intelligence.
+We want to empower our colleagues to become abundantly successful and happy as lawyers, judges, mediators, law professors, and other legal professionals.

 We’re proud of our programs and our record of success.
-Please contact us to learn more.
-We’d love to support your practice.
+To learn more, please contact us at Programs@WarriorOne.com.
+We’d be honored to support your practice.

-Warrior One was named for the Shambhala Warriors.
-According to an ancient Tibetan legend, there will come a time of chaos in the world, when powerful forces will have risen in the West and East.
-Each power will have spent great wealth to annihilate the other, yet these powers will have much in common: weapons and technologies of destruction, but also their humanity.
-At this moment in time, when society’s future hangs in the balance, the Kingdom of Shambhala will emerge.
+Warrior One was named after the legend of the Shambhala Warriors.
+According to ancient Tibetan teachings, there will come a time of chaos in the world, when powerful forces will rise in the West and East.
+Each power will expend great wealth to annihilate the other, yet these powers will have much in common: weapons and technologies of destruction, but also their humanity.
+At this moment in time, when earth’s future hangs in the balance, the Kingdom of Shambhala will emerge.

-The legend says that the Kingdom of Shambhala is not a place, but exists only in the minds of the Shambhala Warriors.
-Nor can you recognize a Shambhala Warrior when you see him or her, for these Warriors wear no uniforms or insignia.
+The Kingdom of Shambhala is not a place, but exists only in the minds of the Shambhala Warriors.
+Nor can anyone recognize a Shambhala Warrior when they see one, for these Warriors wear no uniforms or insignia.

 The Most Powerful Weapons: Wisdom and Compassion

-Compassion is a weapon and a quality of mind.
-It enables the Warriors to understand our common humanity, to help others see that as well, and to accept that their own wellbeing and the wellbeing of others is connected.
-It helps them understand the importance of alleviating suffering whenever possible, and commit to not causing unnecessary harm.
-Once the Shambhala Warriors cultivate compassion, they can employ it to speak and act with the highest intellectual and emotional intelligence, to be effective warriors.
+Compassion enables us to understand our common humanity, to help others see that as well, and to accept that our own wellbeing and the wellbeing of others is connected.
+It illuminates the necessity of alleviating suffering whenever possible, and commits to causing no harm.

-But compassion alone is soft.
-And so, by itself, compassion is not a powerful enough weapon.
+But compassion alone is too soft.
+By itself, compassion is not powerful enough to create change.

 Compassion must be combined with wisdom.
-Wisdom enables the Shambhala Warriors to bring awareness and clarity to the world, so that people can remain open-minded, thoughtful and discerning, and see things for what they are.
-Once people learn how to do that from the Shambhala Warriors, they will realize that the battle is not between West and East, or even between good and evil people.
-Rather, each person is waging his and her own campaign, every day, between the good and evil that runs through the landscape of every human heart.
+Wisdom provides clarity.
+It enables us to remain open-minded, thoughtful and discerning – to see things as they are, and, in so doing, to realize that the battle is not between West and East, or even between good and evil.
+The clarity of wisdom reveals that each person is waging their own campaign, each day, between the good and evil that runs through the landscape of their own heart.
 Plato is said to have written, “Be kind, for everyone you meet is fighting a hard battle.”
-If so, perhaps this is what he meant.
+Wisdom provides the clarity to see that this is true.

 Lawyers as Warriors

-At Warrior One, we believe lawyers are the Shambhala Warriors – or can be.
-Our job is to fight our clients’ battles and handle their matters with compassion and wisdom, helping each person navigate the line between good and evil in his or her own heart.
-We know that when we do that, our relationships with adversaries, clients, and colleagues, are different, and better.
-And through our leadership, their relationships with one other can be transformed.
+We believe lawyers are the Shambhala Warriors, or can be…or should be.
+Our job is to fight our clients’ battles and handle their matters with compassion and wisdom, and to teach our students how to do that, thus helping everyone to learn how to navigate the line between good and evil in their own heart.
+We know that when we do that, our relationships with adversaries, clients, colleagues, students, and with ourselves, are different, better, transformed.

 And he also said, “If not now, when?”